Loading...

 Magula's Struggle with Eye Cancer at Age 10

 Magula, a 10-year-old girl, was diagnosed with eye caner on March 31, 2019.
 Just days later, on April 3, she underwent successful surgery, which was the key part of her treatment.
 She was also prescribed medications like dexamethasone and Betnesol-N to aid her recovery.
+Throughout her journey, the Atta Welfare Foundation fully supported her and her family by covering all medical and travel expenses.
+Thanks to their help, Magula received timely care and now enjoys a healthy and hopeful life.

 Location